indicates a term originated by Jack Martin Leith.

 Superpowers, three

-The seven creative powers combine to form three superpowers: Transcend the Mundane (Faith + Intent + Devotion), Enrich the World (Imagination + Realisation), and Create the New (Conceptualisation + Materialisation).
-Read more about the seven creative powers and three superpowers
+The seven creative powers combine to form three superpowers: Transcend the Mundane (Openness + Faith + Groundedness), Enrich the World (Imagination + Realisation), and Create the New (Conceptualisation + Materialisation).
+Transcend the Mundane must be activated in order to activate Enrich the World and Create the New.

 System

-Source: Russell Ackoff, If Russ Ackoff had given a TED Talk. summarised by Geoff Marlow
+Source: Russell Ackoff, If Russ Ackoff had given a TED Talk (video; 12:18). summarised by Geoff Marlow

 “System is illusory.
 All systems we fancy we observe in nature are merely constructions of the observer, and the ‘interconnected web’ or ‘system’ view of the universe is no more than a fairy tale.”
-Source: James Wilk, unpublished manuscript, my italics.
+Source: James Wilk, unpublished manuscript, emphasis mine.
 See also Wholeness.

 Toltec

 “Man or woman of knowledge.
 The Toltecs were ancient sorcerer-seers, the receivers and holders of mysteries.”
 Source: Creative Victory, by Tomas.
-The Toltecs inhabited pre-Columbian Mexico.
-See also Don Juan Matus.
+There is also an era in Mexican history that is called Toltec, but these are not connected.
+Source: Théun Mares (view).
+See also don Juan Matus.

-Don Juan Matus explains the nature of the tonal and the nagual in The Totality of Oneself; The tonal and the nagual, excerpted from Tales of Power, by Carlos Castaneda.
-See also Mundane reality.
+Pronounced “toh-na’hl”.
+Leftside, first attention, mundane world.
+The sum total of everything we know and everything the rational mind can imagine.
+Don Juan Matus explains the nature of the tonal and the nagual in The Totality of Oneself: the tonal and the nagual, excerpted from Tales of Power by Carlos Castaneda.
+See also Nagual; Mundane world; Primal world.

 Transcend